Mamma Mia! Here We Go Again: Filming

 Principal photography on the film began on 12 August 2017, in Croatia, including the island of Vis.
 In October 2017, the cast gathered at Shepperton Studios in Surrey, England, to film song and dance numbers with Cher.
 Filming wrapped on 2 December 2017.

 Release

 Mamma Mia!
 Here We Go Again was released on 20 July 2018, by Universal Pictures, in the United Kingdom, United States and other selected countries in both standard and IMAX formats.
 The film premiered on 16 July 2018, at the Hammersmith Apollo in London.
+The film is dedicated to the memory of production designer Alan MacDonald.

 Marketing

 The first trailer for the film was released on 21 December 2017, in front of Pitch Perfect 3, another Universal Pictures film.
 Cher performed "Fernando" at the Las Vegas CinemaCon on 25 April 2018, after footage of the film was shown.

 Universal sponsored YouTube stars the Merrell Twins to perform a cover version of the song "Mamma Mia" to promote the film.